Jerry Zimmerman: Career statistics

 In an eight-year major league career, Zimmerman played in 483 games, accumulating 203 hits in 994 at bats for a .204 career batting average along with 3 home runs and 72 runs batted in.
 Although he was a light-hitting player, Zimmerman was a good defensive catcher, leading the American League in 1965 with a .997 fielding percentage and had a career fielding percentage of .991.

 Coaching career

-Zimmerman's coaching career began in earnest in March 1969 when Mauch named him bullpen coach of the expansion Montreal Expos, then in their first season.
+Zimmerman's coaching career began in earnest in March 1969 when Gene Mauch named him the bullpen coach of the expansion Montreal Expos, then in their first season.
 He worked as a member of Mauch's staff for the next dozen years, from 1969 to 1975 with Montreal, then with the Twins from 1976 to 1980.

 He umpired a game on August 25, 1978, in Toronto during an umpires' strike.
 Zimmerman and Don Leppert, his counterpart with the Blue Jays as a coach-umpire, are the last two active coaches to umpire a Major League game.
 He then scouted for the Yankees and Orioles during the 1980s.

 Jerry Zimmerman died in Neskowin, Oregon, from a heart attack at the age of 63.